Japan in August: Super Hot and Humid Festivals – Not Advised

 The Japanese summer is simply draining.

-It’s much nicer earlier in the year in March, April, or in Autumn such as October or November.
+It’s much nicer earlier in the year, in March or April, or in Autumn, such as October or November.

-The only way to really enjoy this time of the year is to spend your vacation solely in Hokkaido or northern Honshu.
+To enjoy this time of year, spend your vacation solely in Hokkaido or northern Honshu.

 But I advise a different time of year.